amartinescalera/dotfiles/README.md

 * Mission Control: Add Hot corners behaviour and reduce the animation time
 * Safari & WebKit: Allow hitting the Backspace key to go to the previous page + show full URL + disable automatic spelling corrections…
 * Others: Disable the sound effects on boot + always show scrollbars + disable automatic capitalization + Avoid creating .DS_Store files on network or USB volumes + Maximize windows with `Ctrl+alt+Cmd+f`…

+#### :snake: Another Scripts:
+* tube: Using youtube-dl extract the audio from youtbue videos
+* chromesh and connect.sh: Used for connect to the vpn using Google SDK and watch the sparkui

 ## :mortar_board: My Apps instaled